cardano-foundation/CIPs/CIP-0062/README.md

 ## Governance API

-All methods (all but the signing functionality) should not require any user interaction as the user has already consented to the dApp reading information about the wallet's governance state when they agreed to [`cardano.{walletName}.governance.enable()`](#cardanowalletnamegovernanceenablepurpose-votingpurpose-promiseapi).
+Except `signVotes`, no other method should require any user interaction as the user has already consented to the dApp reading information about the wallet's governance state when they agreed to [`cardano.{walletName}.governance.enable()`](#cardanowalletnamegovernanceenablepurpose-votingpurpose-promiseapi).